WALLPAPER HANGING INSTRUCTIONS

 In order to make the very most of your new Cole & Son wallpaper, we recommend you or your decorator read the steps below before hanging your chosen design.
-You can get an indication of how many rolls you will need by using our roll calculator, just input the design dimensions from on the product page.
-Don't forget to allow for the pattern match as a large repeat or half/third match point can mean you will require more rolls.
-The pattern match will determine where the pattern joins at each side of a drop of wallpaper; ‘Random Match’ is where there is no pattern at the joining edge to match, e.g. a vertical stripe, 'Straight Match' is when the pattern repeats side to side on the roll and the pattern joins in the same place on the next drop of wallpaper, 'Half Drop' is when the pattern repeats diagonally across a wall and the pattern match from side to side drops down one half before repeating, 'Third Drop' is similar, but the pattern match drops down one third before repeating.
+You can get an indication of how many rolls you will need by using our roll calculator, just input your wall dimensions on the product page.
+Don’t forget a large repeat or half/third match point can mean you will require more rolls.
+The pattern match will determine where the pattern joins at each side of a drop of wallpaper; ‘Random Match’ is where there is no pattern at the joining edge to match, e.g. a vertical stripe, ‘Straight Match’ is when the pattern repeats side to side on the roll and the pattern joins in the same place on the next drop of wallpaper, ‘Half Drop’ is when the pattern repeats diagonally across a wall and the pattern match from side to side drops down one half before repeating, ‘Third Drop’ is similar, but the pattern match drops down one third before repeating.

 Before hanging your wallpaper, check that rolls are undamaged, that the product code and batch reference are the same for each roll and that all colours match.

 Please check which way up the design should be and if in doubt, speak with your retailer or view the design in situ via our Instagram.

 TOOLS YOU’LL NEED TO HANG OUR NON-WOVEN WALLPAPERS:

 - Paste – we recommend Cole & Son Tub Paste for all of our non-woven wallpapers; a specially prepared ready-mixed starch based paste

 - Plumb bob or laser level

 - Clean sponge and bucket of clean water

 - Tape measure

 - A pencil